mfernest/SEBC/overview/intro.md

 * Six challenge stages
 * Stages are marked Complete, Incomplete, or Did Not Submit
 * How you communicate is part of the test!
-    * Noting problems you encountered, if any.
+    * Noting a problem you encountered, if any.
-    * How you isolate the problem
+    * How you isolated that problem
-    * How you compensated for or fixed the problem
+    * How you compensated for or fixed that problem